-An SMS Sender ID or SMS Customer ID (or simply put sender name) is the displayed value of who sent the message on your handset with a registered mobile number.
+An SMS Sender ID (aka SMS Customer ID or sender name) is the name or number of the person who sends a message to anyone with a registered mobile number.
+It is displayed on the recipient’s device.
 For example, the Sender ID of your friend is their phone number.
-It can also be a shortcode, such as 12302.
-Or contain a limited number of characters, e.g. CoffeeShop.
+It can also be a shortcode, such as 12302, or contain a limited number of characters, e.g., CoffeeShop.

 Picture showing what is an SMS Sender ID

-Long numbers are the numerical sender IDs, which are the same length as the national mobile numbers (up to 15 digits long, not including the + symbol).
-For example, 3725953854.
+Long numbers, aka long codes, are numerical sender IDs that are the same length as standard national mobile numbers (up to 15 digits long, not including the + symbol).
+An example of a long code is 3725953854.
+They are versatile and enable two-way communication by default.

-Shortcodes are special numerical senders that are shorter than the regular numeric senders that are used as phone numbers.
-These types of senders may have different uses depending on the region the messages are being sent.
-Generally, in Europe, such numbers are used for services like customer support, voting, premium rate services, etc. Whereas in Latin America, shortcodes are the most typical types of SMS Sender IDs.
-For example, 12302.
+Shortcodes are special numeric IDs that are shorter than the regular numeric senders that are used as phone numbers.
+An example of a shortcode is 12302.
+These types of senders may have different uses depending on the region where the messages are being sent.
+Generally, in Europe, such numbers are used for services like customer support, voting, premium rate services, etc., whereas in Latin America, shortcodes are the most typical types of SMS Sender IDs.

 SMS API Integration Checklist

-Alphanumeric Sender IDs are sender names that are composed of letters from the alphabet (A-Z), and numeric characters.
-This sender represents the brand name and is displayed as such when you receive a message (e.g. new text message received from Messente).
-This is for single-way communication with your customers.
+Alphanumeric Sender IDs are sender names that are composed of both letters from the alphabet (A-Z) as well as numeric characters (0-9).
+This type of sender ID typically matches or represents a brand name and is displayed as such when you receive a message (e.g. new text message received from ‘Messente’).
+It is only meant for one-way communication with your customers to establish and reinforce brand recognition and trust.

 It is important to note, however, that not all countries and operators offer all these Sender IDs for use even if the SMS service provider supports them.
 It really depends on the limitations set by different countries on Customer IDs finding usage in customer interactions, mobile banking, and other integrations.